steamclock/netable/README.md

 ## Features

-Netable is designed with the core philosophy of ensuring that developers can write simple code for simple APIS, but providing lots of options for wrangling strange or non-standard APIs.
+Netable is designed with a core philosophy of ensuring that developers can write simple code for simple APIS, but providing lots of options for wrangling strange or non-standard APIs.
 - Every request is an independent type
     - Facilitates breaking up requests into separate files, avoiding monolithic networking classes
 - Codable-based `Result` return types